Healthy Homes Assessment Newlands

 Home Assessments Newlands for Rental Properties

-There are numerous things you should look for during the home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a myriad of things you should look for during a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling could be significant for property managers and landlords.
-For specialist advice, call now and schedule your rental property home evaluation.
+The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can be significant for property managers and landlords.
+For specialist advice get in touch now and schedule your rental property house assessment.

 home assessments for rental properties